robfallows/tunguska-reactive-aggregate/README.md

 Next, prepare to publish the aggregation on the `Reports` collection into another client-side-only collection we'll call `clientReport`.

-Create the `clientReport` in the client side (it's needed only for client use).
+Create the `clientReport` in the client (it's needed only for client use).
 This collection will be the destination into which the aggregation will be put upon completion.

 Publish the aggregation on the server: